AndreaCorna/iBeaconOccupancy/README.md

 iBeaconOccupancy
 ================

-In order to use the application, you have to set all the parameters in the Constants class.
+Before installing the application, you have to set the IP address of your server in the Constants class.
+ONLY THE IP ADDRESS, don't change the rest of the url.

+Moreover you have to add in the src folder of iBeaconOccupancy project the key of proximity library of Radius Networks, as indicated in the site of the library.